-The practice of architecture and interior architecture requires a deep understanding of how the design of buildings interacts with the physical and cultural contexts of human traditions, landscapes, settlements, cities and suburbs.
+The practice of architecture requires a deep understanding of how the design of buildings interacts with the physical and cultural contexts of human traditions, landscapes, settlements, cities and suburbs.
 Study abroad programs allow you to examine historical and contemporary architecture, and learn from scholars and practitioners with expertise in the diverse cultures of building across the globe.

 The department offers programs which fulfill professional degree requirements including intermediate level design studios in Rome or Vicenza, Italy and Vancouver, British Columbia.
 The Danish Institute for Study Abroad in Copenhagen also provides design studio credits.